w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Optional ideas to teach the learning outcomes:

 * Invite students to try standard keyboard conventions.
 For example, use of the tab to move through user interface components, use of the arrow keys to move through list items, and use of the enter key to select an item.
 Explain that these interactions need to be preserved as much as possible when designing custom widgets, as these are mostly expected by users.
 * Reflect with students about keystrokes that are not part of standard keyboard interactions.
 For example, letter keys together with modifier keys to perform specific actions.
-Explain that designers need to work closely with other team members, such as developers and user researchers, to define custom keyboard shortcuts.
+Explain that designers need to work closely with other team members, including developers and user researchers, on strategies to define custom keyboard shortcuts.
 This includes researching commonly used keystrokes for complex interaction patterns, defining the keystrokes in the design phase, and working with developers to implement such keystrokes.
-* Present some examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
+* Present examples of keyboard shortcuts that may conflict with browsers, operating systems, and assistive technologies.
 For example, modifier keys and single letter keys that are used by browsers and assistive technologies to provide built-in functionality.
 Explain that these keystrokes should be avoided when possible.
-* Show examples of help  functionality to explain custom keyboard shortcuts used in rich applications and in complex widgets.
+* Show examples of help functionality for custom keyboard shortcuts used in rich applications and in complex widgets.
 Explain that, while custom keyboard shortcuts are preferred by some users for efficiency reasons, using such shortcuts alone can distract others who may not be familiar with such keyboard shortcuts.
-Explain that providing these mechanisms is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.
+Explain that providing these help mechanisms is a designers' responsibility, whereas implementing them is a responsibility shared with the developer.

 #### Ideas to Assess Knowledge for Topic